Occupied Territories Bill: Israeli Settlements (Prohibition of Importation of Goods) Bill 2025

 On 24 June 2025 the Tánaiste, Simon Harris, brought the Israeli Settlements (Prohibition of Importation of Goods) Bill 2025 to the Cabinet which approved its progress to prelegislative scrutiny.
 The bill, if enacted, would make it an offence under the Customs Act to import goods from Israeli settlements in the occupied territories.

 In July 2025, the bill was debated at the Oireachtas Committee on Foreign Affairs and Trade.
 There was criticism of the bill by some representatives of Ireland's Jewish community including former Minister for Justice, Alan Shatter who stated that the bill contained "anti-Semitic symbolism" as it did not cover imports from "any other occupied territory".
 Business group, Ibec expressed concerns about the potential for "international reputational damage" if the bill was enacted.
 It also stated that it would be "incredibly difficult" for businesses to implement a ban on services from the Occupied Territories.

 US Ambassador to Israel, Mike Huckabee described the bill as an act of "diplomatic intoxication" calling on Ireland to "sober up" and apologise to the Israeli Ministry of Foreign Affairs.
 There was further criticism from several members of US Congress including Lindsey Graham and Lisa McClain.
 This criticism was rejected by Taoiseach Micheál Martin, with other Irish politicians expressing concern that Huckabee's comments were "xenophobic" and based on "old tropes of the drunken Irish".

 By November 2025 there had been no progress in passing the bill and Senator Black along with leaders of five of the opposition parties announced their support for a Dáil motion by People Before Profit's Richard Boyd Barrett calling for the bill to be enacted before the end of the year.
 The motion was subsequently passed without opposition from the government.
+In May 2026 it was reported that the government had decided to proceed with the legislation without the ban on services.
+Opposition politicians in the Dáil described it as a "half-hearted measure which is more symbolic than impactful" with 70% of trade with the Occupied Territories outside the scope of the legislation.
+The Taoiseach confirmed that just €200,000 worth of "goods, fruit and vegetables" comes from the settlements.
+The Irish Human Rights and Equality Commission argued that there was no legal basis for the government's decision to exclude services from the bill.

+The Israeli Settlements in the Occupied Palestinian Territories (Prohibition of Importation of Goods) Bill was ultimately signed into law by President Catherine Connolly on 23 July 2026.